-- Start or halt of SSH service (default is "halt") - Generation of the host keys required for the SSH service You can specify either of 2048 bits or 4096 bits.
-The size of the DSA host key is fixed to 4096 bits. - Registration of the user public key
+- Start or halt of SSH service (default is "halt") - Generation of the host keys required for the SSH service You can specify either 2048 bits or 4096 bits for the size of the RSA host key.
+The size of the DSA host key is fixed to 1024 bits. - Registration of the user public key